HTMLGuyLLC/jPack/README.md

 navigation.initHistoryHandlers();

-//a selector that contains the HTML you'd like to pull from the response navigation.setIncomingElement('#main-content');
+//a selector that contains the HTML you'd like to pull from the response
+//the default is "body"
+//if the response is a JSON object with an "html" key, it'll use the value of that navigation.setIncomingElement('#main-content');

 //a selector that will be replaced with the incoming HTML
-//WARNING: If incoming element does not match, this will be overwritten by the incoming_element after it's replaced
+//WARNING: If IncomingElement does not match, this will be overwritten by the IncomingElement after it's replaced
-// (since it presumably no longer exists at that point) navigation.setReplaceElement('#main-content');
+// (since it presumably no longer exists at that point)
+//by default it'll replace anything in "body" navigation.setReplaceElement('#main-content');

 //enables a loader to show if a request takes more than 300ms
-//WARNING: No styling is provided at this time.
-It uses Bootstrap 4's progress-bar classes. navigation.loaderEnabled = true;
+//WARNING: No styling is provided at this time
+// It uses Bootstrap 4's progress-bar classes navigation.loaderEnabled = true;
 navigation.setLoaderDelay(300);